 What are the Kung Fu fighting stances for?

 Since the dawn of the Shaolin temple, at the base of forms and fighting techniques of Kung Fu lied a solid basic structure founded on:

-- Precise and specific body positioning – Studied to resist the opposing action, to have a tactical advantage and to express the defensive (or attacking) power without dispersion of energy (or with the lowest possible)
+- Precise and specific body positioning – Studied to resist the opposing action, to have a tactical advantage and to express the defensive / attacking action without dispersion of energy (and / or with the lowest possible)

-- Standing stamina – The practitioner (initially annoyed and fatigued from assuming apparently “uncomfortable” positions) arrives through training to fortify his body (read Standing stamina: what is and its development) and to understand how to arrange his body in combat in the most beneficial manner possible (economy of effort, effectiveness, etc.)
+- Standing stamina – The practitioner (initially annoyed and fatigued from assuming apparently “uncomfortable” positions) arrives through training to fortify his body (read Standing stamina: what is and its development) and to understand how to arrange it in combat in the most beneficial manner possible (economy of effort, effectiveness, etc.)

 During the fight, without proper addressing and conditioning, the body of a fighter risks losing a great amount of:

 A note by Master Kongling – Master Pedro Rodriguez once said: “it’s ended the time for secrets in Kung Fu”, each practitioner must know what he is doing.
 To take advantage of the study of Kung Fu in combat, it is necessary to profoundly understand its meaning, key points, causes and effects.
 During a battle, each position should be adapted to your needs.
 Without reasoning on what you study, you reduce a flow that is born for combat to a senseless circle with no intention or meaning (and against any kind of opponent, this means to be defeated and severely beaten).